alvinyap510/42core_cpp/README.md

   - C++17: Introduced features like structured bindings, if constexpr, inline variables, and several new library components
   - C++20: A major update introducing concepts, coroutines, ranges, calendar, and timezone library, feature test macros etc.

+## Variables

+### Strings

+- Strings are handled differently in C vs C++

+#### A. C-Style Strings

+- An array of characters terminated by '\0'
+- Strings are an array of char
+- String functions: strcpy, strlen, strcmp etc
+- Programmer is responsible for managing memory

+#### B. C++ std::string

+- Comes with the Standard Template Library
+- Dynamic sizing
+- Safe and convenient
+- Member functions such as "append", "replace", "find", "substr" and overloads for operators like "+" for concatenation, "===" for comparisoms etc
+- No need to worry about null termination

 ## Syntax

 ### Namespace